Langham letter: Authorship

-The authorship of the letter was ascribed to Robert Langham (c.
+The authorship of the letter was ascribed to Robert Langham or Laneham (c.
 1535–1579/80), a mercer and keeper of the privy council chamber, based on the author's references to himself in the letter as "Lanham" or "Laneham", "Langham", "Ro.
 La.", and "R. L. Gent.
 Mercer", and other biographical details, such as his self-description as a "Merchauntaventurer, and Clark of the Councell chamber doore", for which office he writes that he obtained through the patronage of Leicester.
 Council records confirm that he was paid £10 each April from 1573 to 1579 as keeper of the council chamber.

 The letter's editor, R. J. P. Kuin, argues that it is an authentic account by Langham, but others think it was written by William Patten as a joke at Langham's expense, a view which has been accepted by some authorities.
 The argument for Patten's authorship is based on similarities of form, style, subject matter, and phraseology common to the letter and Patten's acknowledged work and the close resemblance between his known hand and that which appears in two annotated copies of the letter.
 In addition, Patten himself witnessed the Kenilworth festivities and contributed some Latin verses to welcome the queen.